EleutherAI: History

-to train OpenFold, an open-source replication of DeepMind's AlphaFold2.

 In early 2023, EleutherAI incorporated as a non-profit research institute run by Stella Biderman, Curtis Huebner, and Shivanshu Purohit.
-This announcement came with the statement that EleutherAI's shift of focus away from training larger language models was part of a deliberate push towards doing work in interpretability, alignment, and scientific research.
-While EleutherAI is still committed to promoting access to AI technologies, they feel that "there is substantially more interest in training and releasing LLMs than there once was", enabling them to focus on other projects.
+EleutherAI also announced a shift towards doing work in interpretability, alignment, and scientific research.
+EleutherAI felt that "there is substantially more interest in training and releasing LLMs than there once was", enabling them to focus on other projects.

-In July 2024, an investigation by Proof news found that EleutherAI's The Pile dataset includes subtitles from over 170,000 YouTube videos across more than 48,000 channels.
+In July 2024, an investigation by Proof News and Wired found that EleutherAI's The Pile dataset includes subtitles from over 170,000 YouTube videos across more than 48,000 channels.
 The findings drew criticism and accusations of theft from YouTubers and others who had their work published on the platform.

-In 2025, Stella Biderman served as executive director.
-Aviya Skowron served as head of policy and ethics.
-Nora Belrose served as head of interpretability, and Quentin Anthony was head of HPC.
+In 2025, EleutherAI released a new dataset for training AI, "Common Pile", that does not have the controversial copyrighted material contained in its previous release of The Pile, and trained two models from it.
+EleutherAI, in collaboration with the UK's AI Security Institute, found that filtering the training data to remove key concepts can maintain performance while reducing the ability to provide harmful information.

 Research

-According to their website, EleutherAI is a "decentralized grassroots collective of volunteer researchers, engineers, and developers focused on AI alignment, scaling, and open-source AI research".
-While they do not sell any of their technologies as products, they publish the results of their research in academic venues, write blog posts detailing their ideas and methodologies, and provide trained models for anyone to use for free.
+EleutherAI works with hundreds of volunteer researchers.